Watch Video39 min

 Maverick's

-If you want to surf Northern California's biggest waves, then head 40km south of San Francisco to Half Moon Bay, home of Maverick's and a magnet to big wave studs like Ian Walsh and Kai Lenny.
+For those looking for Northern California's biggest waves, head about 25 miles south of San Francisco to Half Moon Bay, home of Maverick's and magnet to big wave studs like Ian Walsh and Kai Lenny.

 17 min